pudo/pudo.org/blog/_posts/2016-06-08-poor-mans-text-mining.md

 ### Character groups and ranges

 You may notice that our "terror" search actually highlighted the entire rest of each matching line, not just the word "terrorism".
-That's because the ``.`` wildcard also matches spaces and other text signs.
-Instead, you may want to use the following search:
+That's because the ``.`` wildcard also matches spaces and punctuation.
+To get match only a single word, you may want to use the following instead:

 ```
 terror[a-z]*
 ```

-You can read the square brackets as "any of": find the text terror followed by any number of the lowercase letters between a and z.
+You can read the square brackets as "any of": find the text terror followed the lowercase letters between a and z.
+The asterisk still makes sure you'll match more than once character.
 You can also put other characters into the square brackets:

 ```
 +1-\([0-9]*\)-[0-9]*-[0-9]*